This page was LAST UPDATED: FEBRUARY 18TH 2016.

 - A bus from Panama City to David (6 hours), and a bus or bus station pickup from David to Boquete (30 - 45 minutes)

-Or if you are going to study at Habla Ya Panama Spanish Schools, we'll be happy to book a flight for you.
+Or if you're going to study at Habla Ya Panama Spanish Schools, we'll be happy to book a flight for you.

 Copa Airline's flights are also cheaper than Air Panama's.